THE-SOUMODIPghoshOFFICIAL/The-Atlas-Protocol-by-BROCCOLI/CYBER_MANIAC/README.md

 - Open an issue or PR with improvements, templates, or sanitized writeups.
 - Use clear labeling: `TOOL`, `POC`, `WRITEUP`, `SCAN`.

-## License & Contact

-- Check the repository root `LICENSE` for licensing information.
-- Questions or collabs: open an issue in the main repo.

-Have fun—stay curious and stay ethical. ⚡